MichaelR98/MichaelR-Portfolio/README.md

 # Project 2 : [Nashville Data Cleaning](https://github.com/MichaelR98/NashvilleDataCleaning)
 ## Goals of SQL Queries
-* Used CONVERT to standardize the date format.
+* Use CONVERT to standardize the date format.
-* Used the JOIN and IS NULL functions to populate property address data that is NULL.
+* Use the JOIN and IS NULL functions to populate property address data that is NULL.
-* Using SUBSTRING and break out Address into Individual Columns (Address, City, State) in order to make the data more usable for analysis.
+* Use SUBSTRING and break out Address into Individual Columns (Address, City, State) in order to make the data more usable for analysis.
-* Using a CASE statement Clean the Sold As Vacant field by converting Y and N rows with YES and NO.
+* Use a CASE statement Clean the Sold As Vacant field by converting Y and N rows with YES and NO.
-* Using ROW NUMBER, PARTITION BY AND A CTE I remove duplicate rows.
+* Use ROW NUMBER, PARTITION BY AND A CTE I remove duplicate rows.
-* Finally I delete unused columns that would not be useful during analysis.
+* Finally I deleted unused columns that would not be useful during analysis.